parsiya/Go-Security/README.md

 <a name="cli-package-tests"></a>
 ## [CLI Package Tests](cli-package-tests)
-Sample programs for learning Cli and Cobra CLI packages.
+Sample programs and notes while learning urfave-cli and Cobra packages for creating CLI applications.

 <!-- Links -->